What Is a Case Study for a Job Interview?

 Preparing: From Theory to Practice

-Deep Research: Know the Employer and the Market
+Deep research: Know the employer and the market

 Preparation starts with targeted research.
 That means more than the “about us” page.
-Study the employer’s clients, the industries they prioritize, recent public cases or press releases, and market dynamics relevant to the role.
+Study the employer’s clients, the industries they prioritise, recent public cases or press releases, and market dynamics relevant to the role.
 If the role involves international work, investigate regulatory differences and market maturity in likely geographies.
 This makes your solutions specific and credible.

 Practice cases in timed sessions, simulating the interview environment.
 Use a mix of live mock interviews, recorded practice, and written take-home cases.
 If you can, rehearse with people who can challenge your assumptions and provide accurate feedback.
 When you’re preparing for a global role, practice cases that include cross-border constraints such as regulation, logistics, or cultural preferences.

-Prepare Materials and Tools
+Prepare materials and tools

 Bring a notepad, pens, and a simple calculator (if allowed).
 For virtual interviews, confirm software, camera position, and your environment.
 If you’re asked to provide slides in a presentation case, keep visuals simple: one idea per slide with a clear headline and supporting metric.